Rai of Yap – the stone money

 In the early 20th century German trade ships brought to Yap the largest stone "coins" ever transported – the famous stone discs of Rumung.

-On this island, in a palm growe near Riy village are located two largest "coins" of stone money in Yap.
-One has a rough form of pentagon.
-Diameter of this stone is 2.88 m, thickness in the middle – 30 cm.
+On this island, in a palm grove near Riy village are located two largest "coins" of stone money in Yap.
+One has a rough form of a pentagon.
+The diameter of this stone is 2.88 m, thickness in the middle – 30 cm.

 This is the largest money in the world.